At Midwest Metalcraft, effective resin blending is more important today than ever before.

 Your blending hopper’s manufacturer would tell you what kind of receiver you should place on the hopper you are using.
 You must abide by the suggestion as your blender’s accuracy depends largely on the receiver you are placing on it.
 Gravimetric and volumetric blenders, which depend on time, can be affected adversely only by external factors like pressure changes taking place within the hopper.

 By placing a specially designed gravity-style discharging valve on the vacuum receiver (possibly a leaking flap), you would be able to generate negative pressure inside the hopper.
 This obviously would cause an under-dose of materials.

 Thwarting the Bridges is an Absolute Must

 If you are planning to work with comparatively difficult materials like sticky addictive, flake, or regrind, you must be ready to deal with material bridging within the hopper.
 In other words, you must be ready to take necessary steps for thwarting those bridges.
-Bridging materials have been found to hinder the performance of blenders; this happens as formation of bridges prevents smooth material flow.
-Picking valves of the right size is extremely vital when it comes to maintaining flow of a difficult material.
 It would also be wise to pick bigger hoppers, particularly in case of blenders boasting hoppers of different sizes.
 Material flow can also be improved by forcing agitation of the difficult materials.